Achu-shankar/DCGAN_Brain_MRI_synthesis/README.md

 This section provides instructions on how to train and customize the model for your specific needs.

-### Prerequisites

-Make sure you have the following installed on your system:

-- Python (version X.X.X)
-- [Any other dependencies or tools required for training]

 ### Installation

 ## Train